-Seed and seedlings
+Seed selection and seedlings

 Plant your Sukuma wiki seedlings when they have four or five leaves.
 Depending on how you raise the nursery, they are ready to transplant in 4-6 weeks after you sow your seeds In our estimates of the above activities (weeding, pest and disease control labour) you will spend KES 6,800 to get ready seedlings.

 Highest kales yield are in well-drained fertile soils that has high organic matter.
 The optimal soil acidity is a value of pH range of 5.5 to 7.0.
 The best altitude is 800 to 2200 meters above sea level.
 The require ample rainfall of 750 mm and may need irrigation from time to time